Rorie-Edmunds/archcop-metadata-profile-feedback/CONTRIBUTING.md

 All suggestions will be read and consider by the **IGSN–DataCite Archaeology and Cultural Heritage Community of Practice** during the periodic review of the Archaeology Sample Metadata Profile (review frequency to be determined).

-Accepted changes will then be incorporated into a future version of the Metadata Profile.
+Accepted changes will then be incorporated into a future version of the Archaeoloigcal Sample Metadata Profile.

 ---